Each year AHPCS offers grants towards the conservation of significant prints in institutional collections.

 We encourage accredited, non-profit institutions to apply for the Shadwell Conservation Grant for the preservation of American historical prints.
 Artwork must be at least one hundred years old, and the institution must be a member of the AHPCS.

 Wendy Joan Shadwell (d.
 2007) was a past AHPCS president, an active board member, and author of many scholarly articles in Imprint.
 Shadwell generously left a substantial bequest to the AHPCS in support of a number of programs, including support of the preservation of American Historical prints.
 In 2015, the AHPCS Board of Directors voted to implement the Shadwell Conservation Grant.
+Learn more about Wendy and her legacy.

 The goal of the program is multifaceted: